Meet multi-instrumentalist David Jolley

 Thirty years of steady work in the entertainment field can be attributed to David’s proficient approach to finger-style guitar.
 This approach includes borrowings from Chet Atkins and Jerry Reed as well as innovative techniques all David’s own.
 As a vocalist, traditional sounds of Ricky Skaggs and George Jones come to mind.
 Equally at home on the banjo, first-quality musicianship is evident in everything he does.

-This musician stays in demand.
+A musician of this caliber stays in demand.
 With a large selection of accomplished Nashville musicians on call, he can configure anything from solo guitar to a seven piece country, jazz, bluegrass or variety band.
 He currently carries professional endorsements from Taylor Guitars, Deering Banjos, D’Addario Strings, Elixir Strings, SIT Strings, AER The Acoustic People and Peavey Electronics.

 David was born in Chicago in 1960; his family moved to Northern Alabama when he was 13.
 He and his wife, Cheryl, live in Pegram, Tennessee, along with their son Nolan.
 His newest CD, released in December 2012, is titled after David’s composition, Paddle Wheel.